Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Transmissions in 3-Group IC-NOMA system

+In this case, let $R_{f,(m,f)}^{IN-NOMA^{(2)}}$ and $R_{m,(m,f)}^{IN-NOMA^{(2)}}$ respectively denote the minimum information rate that users could achieve in far and intermediate groups from a 2-Group NOMA transmission.
+Then, The sum rate of the transmission scheme for a 2-Group NOMA transmission where the index-coded packets of far and intermediate group users are combined is denoted as $R_{(m,f)}^{IN-NOMA^{(2)}}$ and is given by Consider (\ref{4}) and (\ref{7}) to analyse the improvement in the rate that can be supported by a 2-Group NOMA transmission in this case.
+Since $g_m>g_f$, we have $R_{(m,f)}^{IN-NOMA^{(2)}}$ > $R^{IC}$.
+Hence, the 2-Group NOMA transmission where index coded packets designed for intermediate and far users are combined can support a higher information rate than a conventional IC system.
+In this case, the index-coded transmissions are index-coded packets designed for far users.
+Hence, the achievable rate for IC transmissions is given by (\ref{3}).

-The sum rate of transmission channel for a 3-Group NOMA transmission will be the same as (\ref{5}).
+3) $\textit{CASE}$ III ($l_n>l_f>l_m$) : In this case, a total of $l_n$ transmissions will be required by the scheme, with $l_m$ 3-Group NOMA transmissions, $l_f-l_m$ 2-Group NOMA transmissions and $l_n-l_f$ index-coded transmissions.
+The transmitted messages are with $\alpha<\beta<\gamma$, $\alpha+\beta+\gamma=$1 and $\alpha_{1}$ < 0.5.
+The sum rate of the transmission scheme for a 3-Group NOMA transmission will be the same as (\ref{5}).
 In this case, let $R_{f,(n,f)}^{IN-NOMA^{(2)}}$ and $R_{n,(n,f)}^{IN-NOMA^{(2)}}$ respectively denote the minimum information rate that users could achieve in far and near groups from a 2-Group NOMA transmission.
-Then,
+Then, The sum rate of the transmission scheme for a 2-Group NOMA transmission where the index-coded packets of far and near group users are combined is denoted as $R_{(n,f)}^{IN-NOMA^{(2)}}$ and is given by Consider (\ref{4}) and (\ref{9}) to analyse the improvement in the rate that can be supported by a 2-Group NOMA transmission in this case.
+Since $g_n$ > $g_f$, we have $R_{(n,f)}^{IN-NOMA^{(2)}}$ > $R^{IC}$.
+Hence, the 2-Group NOMA transmission where index coded packets designed for near and far users are combined can support a higher information rate than a conventional IC system.